-Our executive offices, our principal administration, marketing and sales operations and a portion of our research and development operations are located in approximately 20,300 square feet of space in

-Santa Clara, California, which we occupy under a lease expiring in May 2010.
-We believe that our Santa Clara facility is adequate for our needs for the foreseeable future.
-In addition, we lease approximately 25,250 square feet in Taiwan to support our manufacturing activities.
+Our executive offices, our principal administration, marketing and sales operations and a portion of our research and development operations are located in approximately 20,300 square feet of space in Santa Clara, California, which we occupy under a lease expiring in May 2010.
+In addition, we occupy approximately 25,250 square feet in a facility located in Hsin Chu, Taiwan under a lease expiring in August 2010.
+This facility supports our manufacturing activities.
+We believe that both our Santa Clara and Taiwan facilities are adequate for our needs for the foreseeable future.
 We also lease space in Georgia and Texas.
-The aggregate annual gross rent for our facilities was approximately \$561,000 in fiscal 2008.
+The aggregate annual gross rent for our facilities was approximately \$616,000 in fiscal 2009.